 Situated in the centre of Carradale village the Play Park was totally refurbished in 2018, following a big fundraising effort by the community.
 Beinn an Tuirc Windfarms provided £20,000 towards the refurbishment of Carradale Activity Play Park in 2018.

 The play park is in ground owned by the East Kintyre Community Council and is surrounded by playing fields, which provide an excellent recreational facility for the local community and visitors.

-Beinn an Tuirc funds contributed almost £8,000 towards the purchase and stocking of a temporary village shop, which has now been in operation for 18 months and is staffed entirely by volunteers led by Ian McGhie.
+Beinn an Tuirc funds contributed almost £8,000 towards the purchase and stocking of a temporary village shop..

-The shop saves a 30 mile round trip to Campbeltown and has greatly assisted community resilience during the current Covid 19 Pandemic.
+The shop saved a 30 mile round trip to Campbeltown and has greatly assisted community resilience during the current Covid 19 Pandemic.